efh32/ML-Toolbox-Image-Classification/README.md

 ### File Information <a name="fileInfo"/>

 1. train.py - This file imports the inception v3 model.
-Imports the images from a google cloud bucket directory called "snake_images_train".
-Creates preprocessed images and sends the images to another directory called "preprocesseddata".
+Imports the images from a google cloud bucket directory that contains the training images.
+Creates preprocessed images and sends the images preprocess directory.
 Uses the preprocessed images in order to create a model.
+Deploys model in the model directory.

-2. validate.py -
+2. validate.py - Imports images from the validation bucket.
+Performs prediction on the validation images (test images).

 3. App Engine Folder -

-    1.  app.yaml
+    1.  app.yaml - Configuration file for App Engine's settings.
     2.  appengine_config.py
     3.  main.py
     4.  main_test.py